mfischer9/effective-succotash/x_team_style_guide.md

 <brief description of your team's opinion or philosophy regarding Style Guides>

 ## Naming conventions

 <brief statement describing your team's naming conventions>
+We agree to use camel case for variable names, and all upper case for classes and interfaces.

 ### Examples
 * interfaces